Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Colored Pencil Artworks by Amor-Grade 11

 The artwork of Amor is beautiful, and her use of color is amazing.
-The way she can blend the colors together to create different shades and tones is really quite something to see.
-Her artwork looks like it is a photograph, and yet it is all done with pencils.
-It is really quite an amazing feat.
+How she can blend the colors together to create different shades and tones is quite something to see.

 Caring for a Pet